EdwinWenink/archive_fever/content/posts/8-OOStrategyPattern.md

 }
 ```

-We can create as many strategies as we see fit, and that our problem is solved: each player can have a different strategy without having to define multiple player classes with duplicate code.
+We can create as many strategies as we see fit, and our problem is solved: each player can have a different strategy without having to define multiple player classes with duplicate code.
 Let's see how it works:

 ```[Java]
 public class StrategyPattern {